NixOS/nix.dev/source/concepts/index.md

 (concepts)=
 # Concepts

-These sections contains explanations of history and ideas in the Nix ecosystem.
+These sections contain explanations of history and ideas in the Nix ecosystem.

 ```{toctree}
 :glob: